reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

   -\\-command

+It will look like this on the web: -\\-command

 Backslash
 ^^^^^^^^^

-Using a backslash "\" is handy when using asterisks "\*", double dashes "-\\-", and other characters that aren't formatting correctly.
+Using a backslash "\\" is handy when using asterisks "\*", double dashes "-\\-", and other characters that aren't formatting correctly.
 Example::